Madrid Luxury Hotel: a review of Hotel Villa Magna in Madrid

 Sadly no, and it was a shame.

 For me?
-The best location in Madrid, without a doubt.
-I used to live in the Salamanca district, and this is where my Madrid base usually is – where my shops and restaurants are and, the Villamagna is one of the few hotels located here, away from the tourist areas.
+Hotel Villa Magna has the best location in Madrid, without a doubt.
+I used to live in the Salamanca district, and this is where my Madrid base usually is – where my shops and restaurants are and, the Hotel Villa Magna is one of the few hotels located here, away from the tourist areas.
 It is simply perfect and we walked almost everywhere.

 – Cost – rooms starting from…